-We have published the approach for our forthcoming rapid review looking at aid funding for refugees in the UK.
-We expect to publish the final report in spring 2023.
+We published our rapid review looking at aid funding for refugees in the UK.
+We have also produced an update to our review, following the publication of new official aid statistics.
+The government published its response in July 2023.

 The use of international aid to fund expenses related to hosting refugees and asylum seekers within donor countries – referred to as ‘in-donor refugee support’ – has become a significant part of aid spending, amounting to billions of dollars globally every year.